 Manufacturing Technology #7: Robotics

 Robotics is an integral aspect of modern manufacturing, especially in the face of labor shortages and increased product demand.
-In our 2023 trends paper, our analysts pointed out the fact that industrial robot deployment didn't slow down during COVID-19 and will continue to grow in 2023.
+In our 2023 trends paper, our analysts pointed out the fact that industrial robot deployment didn't slow down during COVID-19 and grew in 2023.
 Robots can automate tasks such as materials handling, product picking, assembly, parts unloading, and other critical processes.
 There are four main types of robotics that manufacturers can leverage: industrial robotics, Collaborative Robotics (cobots), mobile robotics, and exoskeletons.

 Industrial Robots